Pedagogical Partner Program

 Who are the organizational partners supporting ELCC sites?

 This work is currently being developed in partnership among four organizations:

 - Grant MacEwan University (GMU) overseeing the development and delivery of the on-line Exploring Curriculum Perspectives: Play, Participation, & Possibilities course

-- Mount Royal University (MRU) will provide leadership and guidance to Pedagogical Partners with application of curricular concepts relative to needs of individual sites
+- Mount Royal University (MRU) is the Pedagogical Leadership Team which provides leadership and guidance to Pedagogical Partners with application of curricular concepts relative to needs of individual sites

 - Pedagogical Partners Presentation (English)

 - Pedagogical Partners Presentation (French)